 | Box Plots | Interpreting and comparing the distributions of two or more data sets. | Know that the line inside the box represents the median.
 Be able to compare quartiles and medians visually; the mean cannot be determined. |

-| Weighted Averages | Finding the concentration/average of a mixture where components have unequal amounts (e.g., different carton numbers of different concentration milk). | Calculate the weighted total.
+| Weighted Averages | Finding the concentration/average of a mixture where components have unequal amounts (e.g., different carton numbers of different concentration milk). | Calculate the weighted total: .
 Do not simply take the arithmetic mean. |

-| Conditional Probability | Using proportions/percentages within a sample where subgroups are of unequal size (e.g., "Twice as many people prefer dark chocolate..."). | Assign variables to the different group sizes (e.g., N and 2N) and use them to weight the proportions before calculating the final probability. |
+| Conditional Probability | Using proportions/percentages within a sample where subgroups are of unequal size (e.g., "Twice as many people prefer dark chocolate..."). | Assign variables to the different group sizes (e.g., and ) and use them to weight the proportions before calculating the final probability. |

 | Margin of Error (Conceptual) | Determining how changes in sample size affect the margin of error (MOE). | Inverse Relationship: A larger sample size results in a smaller margin of error (higher confidence). |

-🔥 New Challenge Predicted: Solving Intimidating Systems of Equations
+1. Solving Intimidating Systems of Equations

 The SAT Insight: Elimination is Your Friend 🤝